Laura Martinozzi: Marriage

 At the end of April 1655, France and Modena finally agreed on the marriage of Laura and the Hereditary Prince of Modena.
 The parties exchanged clauses of the marriage contract, one of which indicated the bride's dowry of 90,000 livres.
 At the end of May, the engagement took place and a marriage contract was signed.
-Finally, on 30 May the marriage per procura was concluded at the Château de Compiègne, in which the groom was represented by Prince Eugene Maurice of Savoy, Count of Soissons.
+Finally, on 30 May, the marriage per procura was concluded at the Château de Compiègne, in which the groom was represented by Prince Eugene Maurice of Savoy, Count of Soissons.
 The wedding celebrations lasted two weeks.
-On 13 June Laura left Paris and on 16 July she arrived to Modena.
-On the day of her arrival, a performance was given in her honor at the ducal theater.
+On 13 June, Laura left Paris, and on 16 July, she arrived in Modena.
+On the day of her arrival, a performance was given in her honour at the ducal theatre.

 Laura's first child, a son, was born on 8 November 1657 and named Francesco after his paternal grandfather; however, he died on 10 April 1658 aged 5 months.
 Her second child, a daughter, was born prematurely six months later, on 5 October, but survived: named Maria Beatrice Eleonora Anna Margherita Isabella, she later became Queen consort of England, Scotland and Ireland as the second wife of King James II and VII.
-Nine days later, on 14 October, Laura's father-in-law died and her husband became Duke of Modena and Reggio under the name of Alfonso IV and with the rank of generalissimo led the army of the French kingdom in Italian lands.
-The new Duchess consort gave birth her third and last child less than two years later, on 6 March 1660: a second son, also named Francesco after his paternal grandfather, who eventually succeeded his father as Duke of Modena and Reggio.
-Cardinal Mazarin died in March 1661, leaving Laura an annual income of 40,000 livres, as well as a capital of 150,000 livres and 40,000 livres in jewelry and furniture.
+Nine days later, on 14 October, Laura's father-in-law died, and her husband became Duke of Modena and Reggio under the name of Alfonso IV and, with the rank of generalissimo, led the army of the French kingdom in Italian lands.
+The new Duchess consort gave birth to her third and last child less than two years later, on 6 March 1660: a second son, also named Francesco after his paternal grandfather, who eventually succeeded his father as Duke of Modena and Reggio.
+Cardinal Mazarin died in March 1661, leaving Laura an annual income of 40,000 livres, as well as a capital of 150,000 livres and 40,000 livres in jewellery and furniture.